nunit/nunit.analyzers/documentation/NUnit2026.md

 ## Description

-The SomeItemsConstraint requires actual argument to be a collection with matching element type to the expected argument.
+The SomeItemsConstraint with EqualConstraint requires the actual argument to be a collection where the element type can match the type of the expected argument.

 ## Motivation

-Using SomeItemsConstraint with actual argument, which is either not a collection, or has wrong element type, leads to assertion error.
+Using Does.Contain or Contains.Item constraints with actual argument, which is either not a collection, or has wrong element type, leads to assertion error.

 ## How to fix violations